FreeRTOS/iot-reference-stm32u5/Projects/b_u585i_iot02a_tfm/README.md

 After importing the b_u585i_iot02a_ntz project into STM32CubeIDE, Build the project by highlighting it in the *Project Explorer* pane and then clicking **Project -> Build Project** from the menu at the top of STM32CubeIDE.

-## Customizing the Firmware Signing Keys
+## Customizing the Firmware Metadata for mcuboot
-### Generate S and NS signing keys with openssl
+### Using custom firmware region Signing Keys
 Run the following openssl commands to generate a new set of RSA 3072 bit signing keys:
 ```
-openssl genrsa -out spe_signing_key.pem 3072
-openssl genrsa -out nspe_signing_key.pem 3072
+imgtool keygen -t rsa-3072 -k spe_signing_key.pem
+imgtool keygen -t rsa-3072 -k nspe_signing_key.pem

 ```

-Then modify the [tfm.mk](tfm.mk) file and set the S_REGION_SIGNING_KEY and NS_REGION_SIGNING_KEY to the absolute paths to your newly generated signing keys.
+Then modify the S_REGION_SIGNING_KEY and NS_REGION_SIGNING_KEY variables in the [project_defs.mk](project_defs.mk) file so that they contain the absolute paths to the relevant region signing keys.

 ## Setting the version number and Anti-Rollback counter for each image
+Modify the SPE_VERSION and NSPE_VERSION variables in [project_defs.mk](project_defs.mk) to set the version number encoded in the image header.

+Similarly, you can modify the anti rollback counter for each image by setting the SPE_SECURITY_COUNTER and NSPE_SECURITY_COUNTER variables.

 ## Build Artifacts